zxkevinxz/ai-hero/courses/00-rag-project/05-naive-rag/notes.md

 ---

+Grab page, parse with JSDOM -> pass to Gemini -> pass to LLM

+---

 The downsides with naive RAG is that the chunks have a lack of contextual awareness because there isn't any advanced preprocessing of the chunks.
 It often leads to disjointed or overly generic responses.

 Keyword-based retrieval techniques also struggle with large data sets, often failing to identify the most relevant information.